Free Shipping for Orders Over $49 To Contiguous US

 Coal Bells in 5" blue pot

+Heuchera is a perennial with a gorgeous array of color options.
+Growers in Zones 6b+ can overwinter them in containers.
 Check out our friend over at Visit Our Garden planting his Heuchera before winter sets in.

-Growers in colder regions should move potted coral bells into an unheated garage, a greenhouse or under low-tunnels covered with greenhouse plastic or frost blanket to protect them from a hard freeze.
+Growers in colder regions should move potted heuchera into an unheated garage, a greenhouse, or under low-tunnels covered with greenhouse plastic or frost blanket to protect them from a hard freeze.
 The area should be cold enough to allow the plant to enter dormancy and may be dark or offer some sunlight.
 If you don’t have a protected outdoor area, try digging a hole and placing the potted plant into it, surrounding it with native soil, leaving the lip of the container or grow bag to remain above the soil surface, or tipping the pot into a dug trench and heavily mulching it for the winter, then removing it in the spring.

 Pro tip: Only attempt overwintering potted perennials in an unprotected outdoor setting if the plant is two zones hardier than your zone for best results.